-Detroit Doctorate of Nursing Programs: DNP vs. PhD
+Nursing Doctorate Programs: DNP vs. PhD in Detroit

 While both the DNP and PhD are academically equal to Doctorate in Nursing Programs, they are not the same degree.
 In general terms, the DNP is a practice-based doctorate, while the PhD in Nursing is a research-focused degree.
 Consequently, the scope of coursework and requirements to earn either doctorate degree could vary greatly.